 Cocktails and Alcohol

 Patients sometimes worry that friends, family, and co-workers will begin to suspect they are pregnant when their behavior deviates from normal.
 Women generally do not want to deal with the myriad of questions that “innocently” come along with declining an alcoholic beverage.
-Letting a patient know it’s fine to have an occasional drink alleviates some of the stress associated with holiday gatherings.
+At AZARH, we let patients know it’s fine to have an occasional drink alleviates some of the stress associated with holiday gatherings.

 General Guidelines for Holiday Consumption